ballerina-platform/ballerina-distribution/examples/c2c-k8s-deployment/c2c_k8s_deployment.md

 Execute the `bal build` command to build the Ballerina package.
 Code to Cloud generates only one container per package.
 ::: out build_output.out :::

-Push the created docker image to docker hub.
+Push the created Docker image to Docker Hub.
 ::: out docker_push.out :::

 Create the deployment using the Kubernetes artifacts.